-I was born on February 2, 1983 at the Holloman Air Force Base in New Mexico.
-I was taken from my mother Clair within two hours of birth—even though Clair is noted as being a good mother—and raised in the nursery.
-When I was a year old, I was shipped across the country to Rockville, MD and used to test a hepatitis B vaccine.
-From March 29, 1984 to June 3, 1987, I was held down once a week while someone drew my blood and stuck needles into my liver for biopsies.
+I was born on February 2, 1983, at the Holloman Air Force Base in New Mexico.
+I was taken from my mother Clair within two hours of birth—even though Clair is noted as a good mother—and raised in the nursery.
+When I was a year old, I was shipped across the country to Rockville, MD, and used to test a hepatitis B vaccine.
+From March 29, 1984, to June 3, 1987, technicians restrained me once a week while someone drew my blood and stuck needles into my liver for biopsies.
 I was not given anything to treat my pain.
 I returned to Holloman at the age of three.
 I was not involved in any other studies but was enrolled in the breeding program from 1997 to 1999.
 I never had any children.

-Save the Chimps rescued me and 20 other Air Force chimps in 2001, and I moved to Florida where I set foot outside of a cage and onto grass for the very first time.
-I became very easy to spot, even way out on her new island home, because of my habit of walking on my palms instead of my knuckles.
-I have very big hands so this results in a very unique walk!
-The caregivers call me “the ballerina” because when indoors for meals, I often grab onto a bar above me with both hands and twist my torso from side to side.
+Save the Chimps rescued me and 20 other Air Force chimps in 2001, and I moved to Florida, where I set foot outside of a cage and onto the grass for the first time.
+My caregivers say I’m easily spotted on the island due to my habit of using my palms to walk instead of my knuckles.
+I have very big hands, so this results in a unique walk!
+The caregivers call me “the ballerina” because I often grab onto a bar above me with both hands and twist my torso from side to side when indoors for meals.

-Amy is a friendly, unassuming chimp, and is usually found with a smile on her face!
-We hope that this means that she retains little memory of her tortured past.
-Amy prefers the company of her fellow Air Force veterans Liza, Emily, Garfield, Jennifer, and Daisy, and loves the wide open spaces of her island.
+My caregivers describe me as a friendly, unassuming chimp usually found with a smile on my face!
+My caregivers hope that this means that I retain little memory of my difficult past.
+Amy prefers the company of her fellow Air Force veterans Liza, Emily, and Jennifer and loves the wide-open spaces of her island.